How to choose a SIPP that’s right for you

 Once your money is in a SIPP, any growth is tax-efficient.

-When you retire, you can usually withdraw 25% of your pension pot as a lump sum completely tax-free.
+When you choose to access your pension, anytime after the age of 55 (57 from 6 April 2028), you can usually withdraw up to 25% of your pension pot as a lump sum completely tax-free.
 Any further withdrawals are taxed as income.
 The rate at which these withdrawals are taxed depends on your total income in the relevant tax year during your retirement.
 This might be less than during your working years, which could put you in a lower tax bracket.
+Or, withdrawing taxable income could put you in a higher tax bracket.

 Tax benefits depend on your personal circumstances and tax laws.
 This information on tax is based on our understanding of current UK legislation and practice.
-However, tax rules my change in the future.
+Different tax rates will apply to taxpayers in Scotland.
+Tax rules my change in the future.

 SIPPs and estate planning